 Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with back pain, as a common cause is arthritis of the facet joints.
-This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.
-Where the beams converge, the ultrasound produces precise ablation (thermal destruction of tissue) enabling back pain to be treated without surgery.
-Focused ultrasound is able to destroy the sensory nerves which reduces the back pain.
+This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body with minimal damage to surrounding normal tissue.
+Where the beams converge, the ultrasound produces precise destruction of tissue.
+With regard to the treatment of back pain, the sensory nerves that transmit pain signals are targeted which in turn diminishes the sensation of back pain in the treated patient.

-The primary options for treatment of back pain include medication and invasive surgery.
+The primary treatment options for chronic low back pain caused by facet arthritis currently include medication, steroid injections, radiofrequency ablation of sensory nerves and invasive surgery.

 A clinical trial in Taiwan is looking at treating facet arthritis causing low back pain with focused ultrasound.

-A clinical trial in Canada is using focused ultrasound to treat facet arthritis causing low back pain.
+A clinical trial in Canada using focused ultrasound to treat facet arthritis causing low back pain has been completed.
+The patients will to be monitored prior to the publication of the results, which is expected in late 2020.

 Regulatory Approval and Reimbursement